Singapore bank DBS starts trading on London Metal Exchange

-June 21 (Reuters) - Singapore bank DBS (DBSM.SI) said on Monday it has commenced commodity trading on the London Metal Exchange (LME), as metals prices surge on global economic recovery, after becoming the first bank in Asia to be issued bourse membership registered outside London.
+(Reuters) - Singapore bank DBS said on Monday it has commenced commodity trading on the London Metal Exchange (LME), as metals prices surge on global economic recovery, after becoming the first bank in Asia to be issued bourse membership registered outside London.

 DBS has become one of four current LME Category 4 members, which allows the bank to trade for its own account and on behalf of clients but without a clearing ability.